 In order for students to be college and career ready, it is important that they have strong literacy skills.
 In 2016, the Michigan Legislature passed House Bill No. 4822 to ensure that children who exit third grade are reading at grade level.
-All children in grade three are required to take the state assessment.
-Students must meet state-mandated cut scores in reading, in order to be promoted to the fourth grade.

 This legislation requires that each school administers an ongoing assessment to identify each child's reading progress.
 These assessments will be administered three times per year and the first must be administered within thirty days of school beginning.
 If a child exhibits a reading deficiency, the district will provide an Individual Reading Improvement Plan (iRIP) to address challenge areas and provide training and resources for parents and guardians.